itsVishnu101/Traffic-Signal-Detection/README.md

 🎯 Results

 The system successfully detects and recognizes traffic signals.
-Example output: